thomasp85/gganimate/README.md

 ![](man/figures/README-unnamed-chunk-2-1.gif)<!-- -->

-Here we take a simple boxplot of fuel consumption as a function of cylinders and let it transition between the number of gears available in the cars.
+Here we take a simple boxplot of fuel consumption as a function of cylinders and lets it transition between the number of gears available in the cars.
 As this is a discrete split (`gear` being best described as an ordered factor) we use `transition_states` and provides a relative length to use for transition and state view.
-As not all combinations of data are present, there are states missing a box.
-We define that when a box appears it should fade into view, whereas it should shrink away when it disappear.
-Lastly we decide to use a sinusoidal easing for all our aesthetics (here, only `y` is changing).
+As not all combinations of data is present there are states missing a box.
+We define that when a box appears it should fade into view, whereas at should shrink away when it disappear.
+Lastly we decide to use a sinusoidal easing for all our aesthetics (here, only `y` is changing)

 ## Installation